seed-labs/seed-emulator/examples/02-transit-as-mpls/README.md

        |                                                |
 ```

-Since `r2` and `r3` don't carry table from AS151 and AS152, traceroute will look like this:
+Since `r2` and `r3` don't carry the tables from AS151 and AS152, traceroute will look like this:

 ```
 HOST: 0e58e675b98b Loss%   Snt   Last   Avg  Best  Wrst StDev